Krook History, Family Crest & Coats of Arms

 Early Notables of the Krook family (pre 1700)

 Notable amongst the Clan from early times was Andrew Crooke (died 1674) and William Cooke (died 1641) who were London publisher partners who published significant texts of English Renaissance drama, most notably of the plays of James Shirley.

 Thomas Crooke (fl.
 1582), was an English divine, matriculated at Trinity College, Cambridge, in May 1560, where he was elected scholar 1562, and afterwards fellow, proceeded B.A.
 1562.

 Some of the Krook family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Krook family to the New World and Oceana
+Migration of the Krook family

 The colonies on the fertile east coast of North America soon had many farms run by Scots.
 These hardy settlers provided a backbone for the great nations of the United States and Canada that would emerge in the next centuries.
 Early North American immigration records have revealed a number of people bearing the Scottish name Krook or a variant listed above, including: William Crooke who settled in Virginia in 1635; followed by John in 1660; Anne Crooke settled in Barbados in 1684; John Crook settled in Maryland in 1775.